 Hiking up Observation Mountain

 The trail passes through a gate and follows an old road which is wide and easy to follow.
 After 2 kms you will come to your first creek crossing, Sheep Creek.
-Try crossing towards your right, near the cliffs.
+Try crossing towards your right (upstream), near the cliffs.
 You may even find a log across the creek and may not even need to take your boots off.
-Otherwise, take off your boots and socks, roll up your pants, unbuckle your backpack, put your pole straps around your wrists and cross slowly.
+Otherwise, prepare for the creek crossing.

 Continue following the old road past the Bullion Plateau information plaque.
-A newly built boardwalk will then lead you across a marshy area.
+A boardwalk will then lead you across a marshy area.
 Unfortunately, the boardwalk stops quite short of the end of the marsh, so you will get your boots wet regardless.
 The next landmark is Bullion Creek at about the 6 km mark.
-Bullion Creek is a little larger than Sheep Creek and can be crossed towards your right, where the remains of cemented logs posts can be seen on the other side of the creek.
+Bullion Creek is a little larger than Sheep Creek and can be crossed towards your right (upstream), where the remains of cemented logs posts can be seen on the other side of the creek.
 During really high water levels, sometimes you have to go downstream to where the creek is more braided to safely cross.

 Your route for the next 7 kms will depend on how wet the ground is.
 If the mud flats are fairly dry, then this is the easiest route to take.
 Otherwise, you may have to take detours in the trees towards the mountainside, but this will add up to 2 extra hours.
-Try the mud flats, and if you sink to your knees, turn around and detour.
+Try the mud flats, and if you start to sink, turn around and detour.

 After 20 kms you will leave the side of the river and follow a path into the trees.
-The path meanders up and down and will also climb steeply for a bit.
-The views will start to open up after a while and you can see the toe of the glacier is getting much closer.
+The path meanders up and down and will also climb steeply for a short while.
+The views will start to open up after a while and you can see the toe of the Kaskawulsh Glacier is getting much closer.
 It is 2.5 kms through the trees to the campsite.

 At the campsite, there is a fire-pit with benches, an outhouse, and tenting areas.
 There is a nice clear stream near the campsite where you can get fresh water (not the little stream a couple meters from the fire-pit, but a little further down the path).
-This area is well known for the amount of grizzly bears around, so keep your food and smelly items in a bear-resistant food canister away from tent (these are required by Parks in the backcountry), such as down by the fire-pit.
+This area is well known for the amount of grizzly bears around, so keep your food and smelly items in a Parks Canada approved, bear-resistant food canister away from tent (these are required by Parks in the backcountry), such as down by the fire-pit.